 Learning how to use these tools, and mastering a few basic tenets of design will guide you on the road to designing stunning and effective white papers:

 There are several fundamental questions you should answer before conceptualizing your white paper and gathering content.

 Along with your goal, decide on the metrics that will tell you whether or not you’ve been successful.
-Whether it’s traffic or the number leads that come in, set some targets for yourself in the beginning.
+Whether it’s traffic or the number of leads that come in, set some targets for yourself in the beginning.

-A considerable advantage of using interactive white papers is that you can get data on how long people spend on each page, how far they scroll, where they click and more.
+A considerable advantage of using interactive white papers is that you can get data on how long people spend on each page, how far they scroll, where they click, and more.
 This lets you figure out exactly what interests your audience and enables you to strengthen your content continually.

 2. Define your editorial approach

 Next, determine your target audience and define your editorial approach.
 Do you have models you can hold up for the team to emulate — or avoid?
 Consider your style and tone of voice.
 They should both be consistent with your branding and appropriate for the type of content you are producing.